Botcha Nature Reserve: Topography

 The Botcha Reserve has a terrain of mountain ridges and spurs, encompassing the Botcha River basin.
 The Botcha delta for the last 10 km before its mouth, is outside of the reserve boundaries.
-The reserve is roughly a rectangle that parallels the east coast of Russia, running southwest northeast, 80 km long and 50 km wide.
+The reserve is roughly a rectangle that parallels the east coast of Russia, running southwest to northeast, 80 km long and 50 km wide.
 The reserve itself is separated from the Strait of Tartary of the Sea of Japan by a coastal strip about 10 km wide.
 Across the strait to the east is the center of Sakhalin Island.
 The terrain is mountainous in the western portions of the reserve, sloping down the eastern foothills of the Central Sikhote-Alin to the Sea.
-The Botcha River flows to the southeast, and is a winding mountain river with rocky bottom.
+The Botcha River flows to the southeast, and is a winding mountain river with a rocky bottom.

-Climate and Ecoregion
+Climate and ecoregion

 Botcha is located in the Ussuri broadleaf and mixed forests ecoregion, which centers on the middle Amur River basin, in the Russian Far East.
 Mixed broadleaf species such as Manchurian ash and Japanese elm in the lowlands, Korean pine and broadleaf forests in the middle elevations, and fir and spruce up to the subalpine levels.

-The climate of Botcha is Humid continental climate, warm summer (Köppen climate classification (Dfb)).
+The climate of Botcha is a Humid continental climate, warm summer (Köppen climate classification (Dfb)).
 This climate is characterized by large swings in temperature, both diurnally and seasonally, with mild summers and cold, snowy winters.
 The Botcha Reserve is colder than the other reserves farther south in the maritime region, due to the cooling effects of the sea.
 Summers are short, wet and foggy, with an average temperature in July of 13.8 C degrees.